kirklandnuts/spotilyzer/README.md

 **To do (5/31/2017)**

 ## Introduction
-Use Spotify API to obtain song information (e.g. tempo, popularity, key, energy, danceability, etc.) and
+Use Spotify API to obtain song information (e.g. tempo, popularity, key, energy, danceability, etc.)

+## Usage
+Dependencies in requirements.txt
+(Not too sure of how much detail we need, could make slow walkthrough of installation of dependencies and getting data.
+Also could make a template for people to get started -Alex)

+## Spotify API
+Getting audio features, (basically getData.py)

 ## Database
-PostgreSQL database, api calls to get song data
+PostgreSQL database, api calls to get song data (also getData.py)

 ## Data Visualization